PanchamKumarr/Event-Planner-cpp-dsa/README.md

 -**Min Heap (Priority Queue)** → To keep track of the next upcoming event.
 -**Graph (Adjacency List)** → To store dependencies between events.
--**Topological Sorting** → To ensure dependent events occur in the correct order

-A simple **Event Scheduler** that allows users to add, remove, and manage events while handling dependencies between them.
+-**Topological Sorting** → To ensure dependent events occur in the correct order -A simple **Event Scheduler** that allows users to add, remove, and manage events while handling dependencies between them.
 The scheduler also checks for cycles in event dependencies and determines a valid execution order.

 ## **Features**
 - **Add Events** with a specific date.